 The government can save on costs by using open source software.
 Drupal is free to use.
 There are no licence fees to install and run the CMS.

 You may need to pay an extra cost if you choose to customise codes, make new modules or plugins or create your own templates and designs.
 You will only need to fund new modules and designs once.
 It is then available to all agencies using GovCMS and all other users of Drupal.

 What to consider

-We’d love you to join us.
-Here’s what you need to consider before you make the move.
+We would love you to join us.
+Here are some things you need to consider before you make the move.

-We recognise all websites are different and so are the people who manage them.
+We recognise all websites are unique as are the people who manage them.
 Sometimes organisations have needs ‘outside the box’.
-That’s okay, we’re here to help.
+That is okay, we’re here to help.
 Our first tip - consider your needs early.
 You may need help to create, migrate or maintain your website.
 Options available to you are listed below.

 Drupal services panel

 The Drupal services panel is available to help you, using simplified contract management arrangements.
 All tiers of government can access the panel.